yunojuno/django-impersonate/README.rst

 ------------------

-This software, and lots of other software like it, has been built in support of many of Netlandish's own projects, and the projects of our clients.
+This software, and lots of other software like it, has been built in support of many of Netlandish’s own projects, and the projects of our clients.
 We would love to help you on your next project so get in touch by dropping us a note at hello@netlandish.com.